Top 8 Things to Do at Forestville Mystery Cave State Park in 2025

 Crushing Goals

-Having crushed some serious goals already this hiking season, I’d been stockpiling my collection of achievements.
+Having crushed some serious goals in my recent hiking adventures, I’ve been building my collection of achievements.
 This was the first time I got to cash in on not only my voucher for visiting 25 different parks, but I picked up two Hiking Club Patches.

 I remember taking 2 years to get the first 25 miles and thinking how hard it was.
-This summer, it got two more achievements, the 50 and 75-mile patch.
+In a recent summer, I earned two more achievements, the 50 and 75-mile patch.
 Hiking just over 50 miles in one year.
 It’s shocking.

 Historic Forestville

 Did you know that Forestville Mystery Cave State Park also has a Historical Town inside it?
-Historic Forestville in Preston MN is currently undergoing some renovations, but the grounds are still open.
+Historic Forestville in Preston, MN, features preserved buildings dating back to 1853, with evidence of prehistoric habitation in the area.

 See Related: The Landing in Shakopee